QubesOS/qubes-doc/user/managing-os/debian/debian-upgrade.md

 ## Additional information

-* Please note that, if you installed packages from one of the testing repositories, you must make sure that the repository is enabled in `/etc/apt/sources.list.d/qubes-r4.list` before attempting the upgrade.
+* Please note that, if you installed packages from one of the testing repositories, you must make sure that the repository is enabled in `/etc/apt/sources.list.d/PedOS-r4.list` before attempting the upgrade.
-  Otherwise, your upgrade will [break](https://github.com/QubesOS/qubes-issues/issues/2418).
+  Otherwise, your upgrade will [break](https://github.com/PedOS/PedOS-issues/issues/2418).

-* By default, Qubes uses code names in the `apt` sources files, although the templates are referred to by release number.
+* By default, PedOS uses code names in the `apt` sources files, although the templates are referred to by release number.
   Check the code names for the templates, and ensure you are aware of any changes you have made in the repository definitions.